 Even the very way we count weeks and months can bring their own headaches!
 Many of us use month on month reports for comparison, but look closely at the definition of a month – it’s not usually from the first to the last day of the month, but an approximate number of weeks.

-For instance, I have just received a footfall report for March 2018 – but look closely and it’s actually showing figures from 26th Feb to 1 Apr.
+For instance, we have just received a footfall report for March 2018 – but look closely and it’s actually showing figures from 26th Feb to 1 Apr.

 This is to make a fair comparison – “here’s the science bit…”: if we took March 2018 as-is, it gave us 5 Saturdays, where March 2017 only had four, which would skew the figures.
 Hence, why the nearest five full weeks are used – it makes sure the number of days are consistent and fair.